holuwateemeeleyin/holuwateemeeleyin/README.md

-- 👋 Hi, I’m @holuwateemeeleyin
+- 👋 Hi, I’m Timi Ajiboye
-- 👀 I’m interested in ...
+- 👀 I’m interested in Automation, Devops and Platform Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Golang and Devops tools
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything relating to Platform engineering
-- 📫 How to reach me ...
+- 📫 You can reach me at abegundeosamuel@gmail.com

 <!---
 holuwateemeeleyin/holuwateemeeleyin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.